Prison reform: Continental countries

 Exceptions to this trend included France and Italy between the world wars, when there was a huge increase in the use of imprisonment.
 The National Socialist state in Germany used it as an important tool to rid itself of its enemies as crime rates rocketed as a consequence of new categories of criminal behavior.
 Russia, which had only started to reform its penal and judicial system in 1860 by abolishing corporal punishment, continued the use of exile with hard labor as a punishment and this was increased to a new level of brutality under Joseph Stalin, despite early reforms by the Bolsheviks.

 Postwar reforms stressed the need for the state to tailor punishment to the individual convicted criminal.
 In 1965, Sweden enacted a new criminal code emphasizing non-institutional alternatives to punishment including conditional sentences, probation for first-time offenders and the more extensive use of fines.
-The use of probation caused a dramatic decline in the number women serving long-term sentences: in France the number fell from 5,231 in 1946 to 1,121 in 1980.
+The use of probation caused a dramatic decline in the number of women serving long-term sentences: in France the number fell from 5,231 in 1946 to 1,121 in 1980.
 Probation spread to most European countries though the level of surveillance varies.
 In the Netherlands, religious and philanthropic groups are responsible for much of the probationary care.
 The Dutch government invests heavily in correctional personnel, having 3,100 for 4,500 prisoners in 1959.

 However, despite these reforms, numbers in prison started to grow again after the 1960s even in countries committed to non-custodial policies.